 Accuracy is necessary for effective mileage capture.
 But self-reported mileage relies on humans who are prone to error and may not always act honestly.

-You can switch from a paper logbook to an Excel spreadsheet that automatically and accurately adds up mileage, but you’re still relying on human beings to input accurate trip data in the first place.
+You can switch from a paper logbook to an Excel spreadsheet, but you’re still relying on human beings to input accurate trip data in the first place.
 You can reduce redundancy and opportunity for errors by using an integrated expense system, but as long as the calculations rely on human-provided data, there’s still room for mistakes and dishonesty.

-Some of their tasks may include keeping up with internal reporting, CRM management, generating weekly reports, and more.
+Their tasks may include keeping up with internal reports, CRMs, and more.
 When employees are tasked with calculating business mileage, costly shortcuts occur.

-You can be assured that if a mobile employee makes an error with their mileage, the error will be made in their favor.
-Even small errors or slight over-estimates can add up significantly over time across a large organization.
+If an employee makes an error with their mileage, the error will likely be in their favor.
+Even small errors or slight over-estimates can add up over time across a large organization.

 When employees self-report, it’s very difficult to test their accuracy.
 How do you catch errors in mileage inputs or discern whether a trip occurred in the first place?
 Can you afford to task management with this level of time-consuming oversight?

 Many organizations find themselves at the mercy of employees *